The Bulletin of Symbolic

 The Bulletin of Symbolic Logic primarily publishes two types of papers:

 Articles present topics of broad interest in a way that is accessible to a large audience.
 They can be purely expository, survey, or historical articles or they may contain, in addition, new ideas or results or new approaches to old ones.

 Communications should be announcements of important new results and ideas in any aspect of logic; they may be short papers in their final form or preliminary announcements (extended abstracts, position papers) of longer, full papers that will be published elsewhere.
 In any case, they should include, in addition to a description of the new results or ideas, enough history, background, and explanation to make the significance of the work apparent to a wide audience.
 Communications will be quickly refereed and published with six months of the submission of final version.

 Other high quality submissions not exactly in these categories may be considered.
 Such submissions should be sent to the managing editor.

 by Steve Awodey.
 These reviews cover important books and articles (especially

 collections of related articles) in all areas of the field.
 These Reviews

 The Bulletin also publishes reports of ASL meetings, Notices of interest to logicians, and the annual listing of ASL officers, Council members, committee members, and individual and institutional members of the Association.

-In order to be considered for publication, papers should be prepared following the BSL Guidelines and should be submitted to one of the BSL Editors.
+In order to be considered for publication, papers should be prepared following the BSL Guidelines and should be submitted on-line to one of the editors as directed there.
 At the present time The Bulletin has little backlog.